Abbildungen der Seite

 Nor does his gorge the rancid bacon rue,

-Nor that which Ceftria fends, tenacious pafte
+Nor that which Ceftria fends, tenacious paste

 Of folid milk.

-This is follow'd by fome rules for the choice of food, in which the author obferves that liquid food, vegetables, and young animals, are eafieft of digeftion: But he inveighs against fuch animal food as is made fat by unnatural means.
+This is follow'd by fome rules for the choice of food, in which the author observes that liquid food, vegetables, and young animals, are eafieft of digeftion: But he inveighs against fuch animal food as is made fat by unnatural means.

 « ZurückWeiter »